 Students must successfully complete 35 units of credit to earn a dual Master of Laws (LL.M.) in U.S. Law from the Washington University School of Law and a Masters of Law (LL.M.) in Transnational Legal Practice from Tecnologico de Monterrey’s School of Government and Public Transformation.
 Students must complete 20 units of credit from Washington University and 15 units of credit from Tecnologico de Monterrey.

 Students must take 20 units of credit from Washington University School of Law.
-Introduction to US Law and Legal Writing are required courses; the additional 16 units of credit can be chosen from a list of electives.
+Introduction to US Law is a required course; the additional 17 units of credit can be chosen from a list of electives.

 Washington University Required Courses